ArminNiessner/RPi_Cam_mEyeOS/README.md

 ## Software setup
 1. Download the MotionEyeOS image ([v.
 20190911](https://github.com/ccrisan/motioneyeos/releases/download/20190911/motioneyeos-raspberrypi-20190911.img.xz) or try new [releases](https://github.com/ccrisan/motioneyeos/releases)) and flash it on the 64 GB microSD card (e.g. using [balenaEtcher](https://www.balena.io/etcher/)).
 See also the [installation instructions](https://www.balena.io/etcher/).
 1. For the RPi Cam to connect to a smartphone or other device, the wifi must be preconfigured.
-To do this, create a file named "wpa_supplicant.conf" in the /boot partition with the necessary information of the wifi network.
+To do this, create a file named `wpa_supplicant.conf` in the `/boot` partition with the necessary information of the wifi network.
 You can use the file in this repository as a template or see [Wifi Preconfiguration instructions](https://github.com/ccrisan/motioneyeos/wiki/Wifi-Preconfiguration) for further details.
 1. Insert the microSD card into the RPi Zero.
 Make sure that the wifi network is turned on (turn on the wifi hotspot on your smartphone) and start the camera with the switch.
 1. After a few seconds up to one minute the camera should appear in your wifi network.
-Note the IP address (e.g. 192.168.43.xxx) and enter it in your prefered internet browser.
+Note the IP address (e.g. `192.168.43.xxx`) and enter it in your prefered internet browser.
  The MotionEyeOS user interface should appear and a live image of the camera should be transmitted.
 To log in, click on the user button and enter the username "admin" without a password (check the "Remember me"-switch to automatically log in as admin next time).